hashicorp/terraform-plugin-framework/docs/design/validation.md

 Terraform supports the following validation for provider implementations:

 - Provider configurations
-- Resource configurations and plans
+- Resource configurations (and configurations during plans)
-- Data Source configurations and plans
+- Data Source configurations (and configurations during plans)

 Within these, there are two types of validation: